Quick/Quick/README.md

 ### Example Groups Using `describe` and `context`

 Example groups are logical groupings of examples.
-By grouping similar examples together, we can share setup and teardown code between them.
+By grouping similar examples together, I can share setup and teardown code between them.

 #### Describing Classes and Methods Using `describe`

 Let's say I want to specify the behavior of my `Dolphin` class's `click` method (or, in other words, I want to test the method works).

-I can group all of the tests for `click` using `describe`.
+I can group all of the tests for `click` together using `describe`.
 Grouping similar examples together makes my spec easier to read.

 ```swift
 // Swift